This article couldn’t have come at a better time.

 How many times have you had to get geared up to lift something heavy?
 I don’t know about you but when I used to train I used to over stimulate myself with a couple of shots of espresso, a long a$$ warm-up, some plyometrics and maybe some smelling salts (I kid :-).

-But seriously, back when I was young and was constantly chasing PRs – something I only recommend you do once or twice a month – I had to jack myself up for EVERY training double-swings1session.
+But seriously, back when I was young and was constantly chasing PRs – something I only recommend you do once or twice a month – I had to jack myself up for EVERY training session.

 It’s no wonder my adrenals would get fried, I’d have bags under my eyes and I’d need more than a couple of days to recover.